ocastilloreyes/petgem/DESCRIPTION.rst

 Requirements
 ------------

-PETGEM is known to run on various flavors of Linux clusters.
+petgem is known to run on various flavors of Linux clusters.
 Its requirements are:

 * `PETSc <https://www.mcs.anl.gov/petsc/>`__ (builded version for **COMPLEX-VALUED NUMBERS**) for the use of direct/iterative parallel solvers
 * `Python 3 <https://www.python.org/>`__ (versions 3.5.2, 3.6.3 and 3.6.9 have been tested)